YungRaj/StreakNotify/README.md

 # Known issues
-Daemon not loading because of permissions issues (FIXED) FriendmojiList custom friends crashing (FIXED) /var/root/Documents folder missing on some devices (FIXED) Crashes before saving preferences and launching the app Random but not frequent crashes on cellForRowAtIndexPath:
+Daemon not loading because of permissions issues (FIXED) <br />
+FriendmojiList custom friends crashing (FIXED) <br />
+/var/root/Documents folder missing on some devices (FIXED) <br />
+Crashes before saving preferences and launching the app <br />
+Random but not frequent crashes on cellForRowAtIndexPath: